 - MacGyver: "The Coltons", after a 3-4 minute scene with Mac, became entirely about the exploits of a family of Bounty Hunters, each of whom had previously appeared in the series separately.
 The series never came to pass, but individual Coltons did continue to turn up for the remainder of the series.

 - The Rockford Files had at least three Poorly Disguised Pilots during the run of the series.
 It did succeed in spinning off one short-lived series, Richie Brockelman Private Eye, a series that had already had one stand-alone pilot two years earlier on the NBC Mystery Movie.

 - Smallville had an episode almost entirely devoted to a reinvention of the classic Aquaman character, with little relation to the regular plot.
-It was later revealed that The WB planned to launch a Smallville-esque Aquaman series; this didn't come off, and the proposed series would have diverged widely from the episode's version of the character.
-Actually the Aquaman pilot starred Justin Hartley as Aquaman, rather than Alan Ritchson, who played the character in Smallville.
+It was later revealed that The WB planned to launch a Smallville-esque Aquaman series.
+The proposed series would have diverged widely from the episode's version of the character; in the unaired pilot, Aquaman was played by Justin Hartley rather than Alan Ritchson, who played the character in Smallville.
 After the pilot failed, Hartley was cast as Green Arrow on Smallville.

 - The third-to-last episode of Smallville centered on Booster Gold and Blue Beetle, possibly as a test for a future series, but nothing has come of it since then.

 - Arrow's episodes with Barry Allen are said to be leading up to a new Flash series; we'll see what happens since they didn't exactly leave the world drooling for one.